Our Lab

 Gilian Selig, joined the lab as a bioengineering student at Harvard to pursue her thesis project.
 Co-mentored by Francesca Alvarez-Calderon, focused on identifying novel TCR targets.
 She is now pursing her master’s of science by research in surgical sciences at Oxford.

-Rachel Hu, worked as a summer student from Wellesley College validating single-gene knockouts to improve CAR-T therapies.
+Rachel Hu worked as a summer student from Wellesley College, validating single-gene knockouts to improve CAR-T therapies.
+She is currently spending a semester in Singapore.

 Lab Collaborators